What is an accredited investor?

 How to become an accredited investor

-That means you can qualify if you earn an income of $200,000 (or a combined income of $300,000 with a spouse), have a net worth of $1 million (again, either individually or jointly with a spouse), or reach accredited investor status through your job.
+You can qualify as an accredited investor if you earn an income of $200,000 (or a combined income of $300,000 with a spouse), have a net worth of $1 million (again, either individually or jointly with a spouse), or reach accredited investor status through your job.

 Because there’s no official accreditation process beyond meeting proving your income or net worth, you might already be an accredited investor without realizing it.